eddmann/santa-lang-rs/docs/language.md

 - Semicolons are optional.
 - Block expressions implicitly return the last statement as their result, unless an explicit `return` is used.

-There is a [write-up](https://eddmann.com/posts/designing-santa-lang-a-language-for-solving-advent-of-code-puzzles/) detailing the design decisions that went into creating the langauge.
+There is a [write-up](https://eddmann.com/posts/designing-santa-lang-a-language-for-solving-advent-of-code-puzzles/) detailing the design decisions that went into creating the language.

 ## Types